Investing Strategy Research

 There are several ways to use alpha when making investment decisions.
 One way is to use it as a measure of risk-adjusted returns.
 This can help you identify stocks or mutual funds that have the potential to generate higher returns than their benchmark indexes after taking into account risk factors.

 Another way to use alpha is to compare the performance of different stocks or mutual funds within the same asset class.
-For example, if you compare two stock portfolios, the higher alpha will likely be the better performer.
+For example, if you compare two stock portfolios, the one with the higher alpha will likely be the better performer.

 Finally, you can use alpha as part of your overall investment strategy.
 For example, you might allocate a certain percentage of your portfolio to stocks or mutual funds with high alpha to generate higher returns.